-Note: The first section of this article explains the previous burn function of BNB while it was on the Ethereum network.
-BNB is now on Binance Chain, and the burn function behaves differently.
+Note: The first section of this article explains the previous burn function of Binance Coin while it was on the Ethereum network.
+Binance Coin is now on the Binance Chain, so the burn function behaves differently.
 However, the discussion still applies to all current ERC-20 tokens that support the burn function.

 The amount of BNB coins to be burned is based on the number of trades performed on the exchange within a 3-months period.
 So after each quarter, Binance burns BNB according to the overall trading volume.

 However, it seems that a considerable amount of people still fail to understand how Coin Burns are executed.
 The present article aims to provide relevant information in regards to the burn function and the quarterly BNB Coin Burn events.

 How does it work?

 Basically speaking, a token burn event happens in the following order:

 A cryptocurrency holder will call the burn function, stating that they want to burn a nominated amount of coins.